Neelam17Chaurasiya/Neelam_Chaurasiya_PDAC/README.md

 ![](install.png)

-3.Run " kicad.exe, a main window will pop up.
+3.Run " kicad.exe and proceed by basic intallation process,hence  a main window will pop up.

 4.Create a new project:“File” -> “New”->  “New Folder” button, and name the new folder.